tranzystorekk/pakr/README.md

 Paker (typed `pakr` for convenience) is a Rust wrapper for any utilities compatible with `pacman`'s CLI API (flags like `-Syu` etc.).

-In short, it gives you a nicer more descriptive interface for common operations on Arch Linux packages, including:
+In short, it gives you a nicer, more descriptive interface for common operations on Arch Linux packages, including:

 - Installing packages